George H. W. Bush: 1988 presidential election

 Meanwhile, the Democratic Party nominated Governor Michael Dukakis, known for presiding over an economic turnaround in Massachusetts.
 Leading in the general election polls against Bush, Dukakis ran an ineffective, low-risk campaign.
 The Bush campaign attacked Dukakis as an unpatriotic liberal extremist and seized on the Willie Horton case, in which a convicted felon from Massachusetts raped a woman while on a prison furlough, a program Dukakis supported as governor.
 The Bush campaign charged that Dukakis presided over a "revolving door" that allowed dangerous convicted felons to leave prison.
 Dukakis damaged his own campaign with a widely mocked ride in an M1 Abrams tank and poor performance at the second presidential debate.
 Bush also attacked Dukakis for opposing a law that would require all students to recite the Pledge of Allegiance.
 The election is widely considered to have had a high level of negative campaigning, though political scientist John Geer has argued that the share of negative ads was in line with previous presidential elections.

-Bush defeated Dukakis by a margin of 426 to 111 in the Electoral College, and he took 53.4 percent of the national popular vote.
+Bush defeated Dukakis by a margin of 426 to 111 in the Electoral College, and he took 53.4% of the national popular vote.
 Bush ran well in all the major regions of the country, but especially in the South.
 He became the fourth sitting vice president to be elected president and the first to do so since Martin Van Buren in 1836 and the first person to succeed a president from his own party via election since Herbert Hoover in 1929.
 In the concurrent congressional elections, Democrats retained control of both houses of Congress.

 Presidency (1989–1993)

-Bush was inaugurated on January 20, 1989, succeeding Ronald Reagan.
+Bush was inaugurated on January 20, 1989, succeeding Reagan.
 In his inaugural address, Bush said:

 Bush's first major appointment was that of James Baker as Secretary of State.
 Leadership of the Department of Defense went to Dick Cheney, who had previously served as Gerald Ford's chief of staff and would later serve as vice president under his son George W. Bush.
 Jack Kemp joined the administration as Secretary of Housing and Urban Development, while Elizabeth Dole, the wife of Bob Dole and a former Secretary of Transportation, became the Secretary of Labor under Bush.
 Bush retained several Reagan officials, including Secretary of the Treasury Nicholas F. Brady, Attorney General Dick Thornburgh, and Secretary of Education Lauro Cavazos.
 New Hampshire Governor John Sununu, a strong supporter of Bush during the 1988 campaign, became chief of staff.
 Brent Scowcroft was appointed as the National Security Advisor, a role he had also held under Ford.